tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 ##### Hypergeometric Distribution

 With regard to hypergeometric distribution, a committee of nodes is drawn from the total nodes without replacement, i.e. nodes are drawn simultaneously, the intention of the node is distinguished and not returned to the total nodes.
-This is closely mimics the events that would take place within the network.
+This closely mimics the events that would take place within the network.
 $$
 P = \frac{{{m}\choose{T}}\cdot{{N-m}\choose{n-T}}}{{N}\choose{n}}
 $$